tinacongithub/my-vinyls-books-and-videogames/README.md

-# my-books-inventory
+# my-vinyls-books-and-videogames

+Entreda intermedia proyecto final CoderHouse

-This app helps you keep your books' inventory up to date.
+This app helps you keep your vinyls, books and videogames' inventory up to date.
 You can searh and add items to your inventory.

 To install it, you need to: